myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > Hi, I'm [**Cap'n ROTY BROI (ID 996)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md)...
 >
 > I write this log on May 31, 2022, not because I am certain this happened today.
->
-> I write May 31 because everyone remembers that it happened in May, but no one agrees on the date.
+I write May 31 because everyone remembers that it happened in May, but no one agrees on the date.
 Some said it was May 13.
 Some said it was May 15.
 Some insisted that both dates were true.
 Some no longer cared, because after [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), a date is no longer always a place where time can stand.
+So I choose the last day of May.
+At least this log will not let May disappear.
 >
-> So I choose the last day of May.
->
-> At least this log will not let May disappear.
->
 > The waves of [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) were still roaring.
 The sound of bombs still came from far away.
 Sometimes the air still carried the sharp sound of bullets, even when we could no longer see who fired them, who received them, and what kind of land they thought they were fighting for.
+But the message from our sail kept spreading.
 >
-> But the message from our sail kept spreading.
->
 > [**DROP NFT NOT BOMB**](../../02-the-creations.../waivfves-1/36.-d.nft.n.bomb-tm.md)
 >
 > Some vessels answered it.
 Some followed it.
 Some only watched it from far away.
 Some may have rejected it.
 But the message had already become part of the wind.
 Once a message enters the wind, no captain can fully command where it goes.
 >
 > Then the rabbits appeared.
+At first, I thought I saw a small creature jumping between broken boards.
+Then another one appeared on a floating tire.
+Then another one leaped from the remains of a roof to a drifting door.
+Then one landed on the outer side of [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), shook some mud from its feet, looked at us, and jumped away again as if the disaster was only a game it had not yet lost.
 >
-> At first, I thought I saw a small creature jumping between broken boards.
->
-> Then another one appeared on a floating tire.
->
-> Then another one leaped from the remains of a roof to a drifting door.
->
-> Then one landed on the outer side of [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), shook some mud from its feet, looked at us, and jumped away again as if the disaster was only a game it had not yet lost.
->
-> I wanted to say, "Rabbit."
->
-> But no one said rabbit.
->
-> Everyone pointed and shouted the same name:
+> I wanted to say "rabbit", but no one said "rabbit".
+Everyone pointed and shouted the same name:
 >
 > "_[**Luffy**](../../02-the-creations.../waivfves-1/33.-luffy-the-rabbit.md)!_"
 >